rajscriptsGH/Cohort3-Web2/Week-09 React/9.2 React Hooks/Notes.md

 - setState: A function to update it
 - initialValue: The default starting value

+# When to Use useState:

+- Form input values

+* Toggle flags (show/hide)

+* Counters

+* Any UI element that updates based on interaction

 # useEffect

 - useEffect is a React Hook that lets you perform side effects in functional components — like fetching data, listening to events, or updating the DOM